EOSgithub/linked-blog-starter-md/Lost Titans.md

 This should be a dramatic moment.
 She might be mad or not.
 The Timeless One will hear their mother’s voice and receive a vision of themselves giving this solution, but if you have none you should use the "Chacia controls [[Kyrah]]" variant.

 #### Talieus, Mad Titan of Craft, Hypnos
-Saving Talieus requires defeating [[Lutheria]], followed by using his sword, Titansbane, to free him from bondage.
+Saving Talieus requires defeating [[Remote Notes/Lutheria]], followed by using his sword, Titansbane, to free him from bondage.

 #### Petrified Titans, Titan Island
 - Yala, Titan of Beauty